 - Patients with known hypersensitivity to Idacio or to any of its components.
-For a complete listing, see DOSAGE FORMS, STRENGTHS, COMPOSITION AND PACKAGING section. - Patients with severe infections such as sepsis, tuberculosis and opportunistic infections.
-See SERIOUS WARNINGS AND PRECAUTIONS BOX, Serious Warnings and Precautions, Infections. - Patients with moderate to severe heart failure (NYHA class III/IV).
-See WARNINGS AND PRECAUTIONS, Cardiovascular, Patients with Congestive Heart Failure.
+For a complete listing, see 6 DOSAGE FORMS, STRENGTHS, COMPOSITION AND PACKAGING. - Patients with severe infections such as sepsis, tuberculosis and opportunistic infections.
+See 3 SERIOUS WARNINGS AND PRECAUTIONS BOX, Infections. - Patients with moderate to severe heart failure (NYHA class III/IV).
+See 7 WARNINGS AND PRECAUTIONS, Cardiovascular, Patients with Congestive Heart Failure.